YACS-RCOS/yacs/README.md

 ### Sections
 * `/api/v5/sections.<format>`

-  The Sections API returns the id, name (number), crn, course_id, seats (total), and seats_taken of one or many sections, as well as the type, day, start, and end of all of their associated periods.
+  The Sections API returns the id, name (number), crn, course_id, seats (total), and seats_taken, and instrcutor(s) of one or many sections, as well as the type, day, start, and end of all of their associated periods.
 The start and end are times in military form as strings.
   ```
   {